-When Rick Baker, who became a makeup artist because of films like The Wolf Man (1941), heard that this film was being made he was working on the Universal film Norbit (2007), he went into an executive's office to tell them he had to do the makeup.
+When Rick Baker, who became a Make-up Artist because of films like The Wolf Man (1941), heard that this film was being made, he was working on Norbit (2007).
+He then went into an executive's office to tell them he had to do the make-up.

-One scene involving frozen corpses was shot in the village of Lacock in Wiltshire which is conserved by Britain's National Trust organization.
-Universal donated £5000 to the Trust in return for letting them film there.
+One scene involving frozen corpses, was shot in the village of Lacock, Wiltshire, England, which is conserved by Britain's National Trust organization.
+Universal donated five thousand pounds to the Trust, in return for letting them film there.

-During a 2011 speech at the Savannah Film Festival, Ron Meyer, the President and Chief Operating Officer of Universal Studios, said that The Wolfman was one of the two worst movies that Universal had ever made; the other one he singled out was Babe: Pig in the City (1998).
+During a 2011 speech at the Savannah Film Festival, Ron Meyer, the President and Chief Operating Officer of Universal Studios, said that this movie was one of the two worst movies that Universal had ever made.
+The other one he singled out was Babe: Pig in the City (1998).

 Rick Baker compared his experience on this, as the same as his experience on making An American Werewolf in London (1981).
 He said, about the werewolf make-up, "David Naughton basically had no body hair, but Benicio Del Toro is so hairy, making him up as the Wolfman was so easy."

 We first meet David Schofield (Constable Nye) in the local village pub.
 He made a similar appearance in "The Slaughtered Lamb" in An American Werewolf in London (1981).
 This movie is also about an American werewolf in London.